Siwan-SR/breast-cancer-detection/README.md

 ## 🥧 How the model was made

-The model was made using [Tensorflow](https://www.tensorflow.org/), an excellent machine learning and deep learning library.
-I used Keras as the model.
+The model was made using [Scikit-Learn](https://www.scikit-learn.org/), an excellent machine learning library.
+I used KNNeighbors as the model.

 ## 🏗️ How the notebook is structured